GyozaGuy/nwc-library/README.md

 ### Padding

-Padding can be set on any element using the `padding-size` attribute.
+Padding can be set on any element using the `padding` attribute.
 Valid values are:

 - `xs`
 - `sm`